 - Do not purposely default to get a loan modification

 - Make sure you are responsive in working with your lender

-Since many of the programs do vary in how they work, you should contact your lender and advise them of your hardship and get more information.
+Since many of the programs do vary in how they work, you should contact your mortgage servicer for specific information about the options that may be available to you.

 Your loan modification package is going to be the most important part of your mortgage modification efforts.
 Again, the contents and process for packaging the information for your lender's consideration will vary, but the critical elements are typically the same.
 Here is an example of the documents you will probably require:

 - A letter documenting and explaining your hardship